heini-phys-chem/rdkitMcDock/README.md

 change `~/workcopies/` to the path where you isntalled it!

 ## Run mcDOck
-Before running you need to change the memory default options of xTB using following command in your cmd line:
+Before running you need to change the memory default options of xTB using following command in your cmd line and also make a directory called directory:
 ```
 ulimit -s unlimited
+mkdir directory
 ```
 Then you can run mcDock using following command:
 ```